John Bolton: Indictment

 On October 16, 2025, Bolton was indicted by a federal grand jury in the District of Maryland on 18 charges related to the mishandling of classified documents.
 The indictment includes eight counts of unlawful transmission of national defense information and ten counts of unlawful retention of national defense information.
 Many of Trump's critics have seen Bolton's indictment as part of a larger crackdown against other Trump critics, with Bolton being the third Trump critic after James Comey and Letitia James to be indicted.
 However, the New York Times has reported that, unlike with other 2025 prosecutions of high-profile Trump critics, the Bolton prosecution process "followed normal department channels, without firings, strong-arm orders from the White House, or forced transfers."

-Arrest and arraignment
+Arrest, arraignment and potential plea deal

 On October 17, 2025, Bolton surrendered to authorities at a courthouse in Greenbelt, Maryland.
 While appearing before US magistrate judge Timothy Sullivan, Bolton pled not guilty to the 18-count indictment brought against him.

+On June 4, 2026 National Review reported that Bolton had agreed to plead guilty to mishandling classified information in connection with his memoir about his tenure as national security adviser in the first Trump administration.
+It is unknown if the deal would involve prison time as there is no minimum time for a felony count of illegal retention of classified information.
+The maximum sentence is five years' imprisonment.
+The plea deal may end up in a fine as high as $2.25 million, as Bolton profited from the sale of his memoir.
+On June 26, 2026, Bolton pled guilty.